anirudt/metric-learning-FR/plan.md

 Use a single image for each individual, and try to modify it for simulating several scenarios and try to interpret the relative recognition accuracies amongst them.

 # Immediate Next Day TODOs:
+- Try out LMNN from the linked repository.
+- Testing LBP
 - Add integration testing methodologies.
-- Testing of PCA, LDA system separately using nearest neighbour methods.
 - Get preprocessing work using SIFT.
 - Integration Testing scripts.
 - Implementations of SVM, kNN.